mccurcio/mccurcio.github.io/README.md

 # https://mccurcio.github.io

-This site uses the [Jekyll-Ruby](https://jekyllrb.com/) static site generator, and the theme [Docsy-Jekyll](https://vsoch.github.io/docsy-jekyll/).
+This site uses the [Jekyll-Ruby](https://jekyllrb.com/) static site generator, and the theme [Docsy-Jekyll](https://vsoch.github.io/docsy-jekyll/) that can be gotten as a template.
+This makes start-up easy.

 1. Save markdown posts: YYYY-MM-DD-title.md **TO** _posts directory.